 How to book the experience & total cost

-There are two different black water rafting tours to choose from and both are operated by the same company — Legendary Black Water Rafting Co.
-Make sure you book the one you want!
+There are two different black water rafting tours to choose from with the Legendary Black Water Rafting Co.
+(What I did.)
+And a completely new option with The Waitomo Experience on Get Your Guide.

-Black Labyrinth: 3 hour excursion, $188.
-This is the one to pick if you’re not totally sure how much you’ll like the experience but want to give it a try.
+Black Labyrinth 3 hour excursion 193 NZD: This is the one to pick if you’re not totally sure how much you’ll like black water rafting but want to give it a try.
 It’s also the more budget-friendly option, and still epic.

-Black Abyss: 5 hour excursion, $314.
-This is for the hardcore explorers.
+Black Abyss 5 hour excursion 322 NZD: This is for the hardcore explorers.
 It includes some abseiling and a zipline that the Labyrinth tour doesn’t have, so while it’s significantly more expensive, it’s a lot of bang for your buck!
 I did the Labyrinth but wish I’d just spent more to do this one.
 (There’s always next time!)

-If you’re not yet convinced about whether black water rafting in Waitomo is for you, here are some important considerations:
+Not yet convinced about whether black water rafting in Waitomo is for you?
+Here’s what you need.

 - A reasonable level of fitness.
 For reference, I am not “fit” and I was fine.